Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Methodology

-Meanwhile, the estimation procedure in our real data application still requires a few special considerations.
-These include degenerative cases of the logistic function, determining biomarker abnormality range when data do not cover the full longitudinal span of disease progression, and improving computational efficiency regarding correlation parameters, which we discuss below.
+In addition to the proposed estimation based on likelihood, our real data application calls for a few special considerations.
+These include degenerative cases of the logistic function, determining biomarker abnormality range when data do not cover the full longitudinal span of disease progression, and balancing computational speed and estimation and numerical accuracies, which we discuss in the subsections below.